sn0wy01/Clearcord/README.md

 # Clearcord
- Discord cache cleaner written with groovy
+Discord cache cleaner written with groovy. this is my first program using groovy. prepare for inefficient/incompetent code.